SJTUzhh/OS-project/README.md

   At the end of Chapter 2 (P1-P7, textbook)

 * **Project 2**
-  * Project 2-1: UNIX Shell
+  * 2-1: UNIX Shell
-  * Project 2-2: Linux Kernel Module for Task Information
+  * 2-2: Linux Kernel Module for Task Information

   At the end of Chapter 3(P12-P22, textbook)

 * **Project 3**
-  * Project 3-1: Multithreaded Sorting Application
+  * 3-1: Multithreaded Sorting Application
-  * Project 3-2: Fork-Join Sorting Application
+  * 3-2: Fork-Join Sorting Application

   At the end of Chapter 4(P25-P28, textbook)